vitalik/django-ninja/docs/docs/tutorial/request-parsers.md

 ```

-Now if you send yaml like this as request body:
+If you now send YAML like this as the request body:

 ```YAML
 ints: